Sisters Leadership Development Initiative (SLDI)

 Upon graduation from the program, sisters receive a laptop to assist them in continuing their work at home.
 Alumnae are expected to mentor at least 3 other sisters and are encouraged to invite their mentees to attend the annual alumnae workshops.

-Equipped with a strong foundation of skills, about 1/3 of our SLDI alumnae go on to pursue a college diploma or Bachelor’s degree through our HESA program.
+Equipped with a strong foundation of skills, many our SLDI alumnae go on to pursue a college diploma or Bachelor’s degree, some through our HESA program.

 SLDI Alumnae and their mentees engage in continuing education and networking through SLDI’s annual alumnae workshops.
 In these three-day workshops, sisters can: